xXSirCarlosPXx/OF/README.md

 # OnlyFans Profile Downloader / Archiver v2
-This tool downloads all photos/videos from an OnlyFans profile, creating a local archive.\
+This tool downloads all photos/videos from OnlyFans profiles, creating a local archive.\
 You must be subscribed to the profile to download their content.

 onlyfans-dl will create a directory named after the profile in the current working directory.\